 The E. histolytica has an identical "twin brother," Entamoeba dispar, a harmless amoeba that looks identical to E. histolytica under the microscope.
 It never produces symptoms and does not require treatment.
 In developing countries, the distinction is not usually made – individuals found to have amoebae in their stools are treated whether or not it is clear that the infection is causing symptoms.
 Of those diagnosed with amoebae in their stools, 90% have the harmless E. dispar.

-Antiparasitic medications such as metronidazole* and iodoquinol, are commonly used to treat dysentery caused by amoebiasis.
-Antibiotics like ciprofloxacin, ofloxacin, levofloxacin, or azithromycin are used to treat the organisms causing bacillary dysentery.
-People with prolonged diarrhea should consult with their doctor.
+Antiparasitic medications such as metronidazole*, paromomycin and iodoquinol, are commonly used to treat dysentery caused by amoebiasis.
+Sometimes antibiotics like ciprofloxacin, ofloxacin, levofloxacin, or azithromycin are used to treat the organisms causing bacillary dysentery.
+People who still have diarrhea symptoms after 2 days of treatment should consult with their doctor, as you may need to try something else.
 If you travel, you should carry a one- to three-day self-treatment antibiotic regimen such as ciprofloxacin and use it in the case of sudden moderate-to-severe diarrheal illness.
-Bismuth subsalicylate (Pepto-Bismol®) can also be helpful for some travelers.
+Bismuth subsalicylate (Pepto-Bismol®) taken preventatively can also be helpful for some travellers.
 In addition, use the antidiarrheal medication loperamide to slow the bowel and prevent dehydration.
-Consult your doctor for children under 2 years of age.
+It is important to use antidiarrheal medications only until you can seek medical attention or to help you return home following a vacation.
+If you have dysentery caused by bacteria or parasite, you will want your body to expel the "bug."
+Consult your doctor if your child under 2 years of age has dysentery.

 Dysentery can be prevented to some extent by practising careful personal hygiene.